Two China Olympics goods factories accused of rights abuses

 In the latest investigation into outsourced manufacturing in China, SACOM (Scholars and Students against Corporate Misbehaviour) probed two Olympics suppliers and said it found patchy workplace safety, minimum wages and excessive overtime.

 The group said the London Olympics organizers (LOCOG) had failed to bolster monitoring of Chinese suppliers after a high-profile report by the U.K.-based Playfair campaign in January.

 "The rampant rights violations reveal that the LOCOG codes are really no more than lip service with no commitment to the enforcement of labor rights standards," SACOM, an active labor rights advocacy group in China, said in a report on its investigation in May and June.

-The two factories are Xinda, a production facility of Zindart Manufacturing Limited, and Shiwei Toys, a Hong Kong-owned toy supplier for brands such as Hasbro, both based in the southern "world factory" of the Pearl River Delta.
+The two factories named in the report are Xinda, a production facility of Zindart Manufacturing Limited, and Shiwei Toys, a Hong Kong-owned toy supplier for brands such as Hasbro, both based in the southern "world factory" of the Pearl River Delta.